-Construction of the new watertight junction box 67 ft north of this site has minimized the threat of additional impact from the vadose zone, however further investigation and characterization of the site is necessary to delineate the vadose zone below twelve feet and evaluate the potential for groundwater impact.
+The replacement of the junction box has minimized the threat of additional impact from the vadose zone, however further investigation and characterization of the site is necessary to delineate the vadose zone below twelve feet and evaluate the potential for groundwater impact.
 The additional assessment is also necessary to assist ROC in selecting the appropriate soil and/or groundwater remedy.